Boosting Unity Game Performance: Sprite Sheet Optimization

 To create a new sprite sheet, simply start TexturePacker and drag & drop the directories containing your sprites to the Sprites area.
 TexturePacker preserves the directory structure under the directory you added - allowing you to group and sort sprites.
 New sprites in the directory are added to the sheet as soon as you re-enter TexturePacker.

-Select the Data format Unity - Texture2d from the settings on the right side.
+Select Unity - Texture2D as Data format in the settings on the right side.

 TexturePacker distinguishes between the Trim Mode and the Algorithm used for packing the sprite sheet.

 Polygon packing is a complex process and takes some time.
-You can speed up things in 2 ways:
+You can speed up things in two ways:

-- Use MaxRects — TexturePacker uses rectangles for packing but still uses the optimized meshes
+• Use algorithm MaxRects — TexturePacker uses rectangles for packing but still uses the optimized meshes for rendering

 Finally, press Publish to create the sprite sheet.